 - You may be asked not to eat for 6 hours before an abdominal scan.

 - Some pelvic examinations require you to have a full bladder before the scan.

 You will need to ask your doctor or the Ultrasound technologist if you need to do any special preparation before your scan.

-X-rays are radiation that utilize electromagnetic waves.
+X-rays are radiation that utilizes electromagnetic waves.
 X-rays create pictures of the inside of your body.
 The images show the parts of your body in different shades of black and white.
 This is because different tissues attenuate different amounts of radiation.
 Calcium in bones absorbs X-rays the most, so bones look white.
-Fat and other soft tissues absorb less, and look gray.
+Fat and other soft tissues absorb less and look gray.
 Air absorbs the least, so lungs look black.

 The most familiar use of X-rays is checking for broken bones, but X-rays are also used in other ways.
 For example, chest X-rays can spot pneumonia.
 Mammograms use X-rays to look for breast cancer.

 When you have an X-ray, you may wear a lead shield to protect certain parts of your body (If not in the area of interest).
 The amount of radiation you get from an X-ray is small.
 For example, a chest X-ray gives out a radiation dose similar to the amount of radiation you’re naturally exposed to from the environment over 10 days.